COVID-19 pandemic in Italy: First measures

 On 31 January 2020, the Italian Council of Ministers appointed Angelo Borrelli, head of the Civil Protection, as Special Commissioner for the COVID-19 emergency.

 On 22 February, the government announced a new decree imposing the quarantine of more than 50,000 people from 11 municipalities in Northern Italy.
 The quarantine zones are called the Red Zones and the areas in Lombardy and Veneto outside of them are called the Yellow Zones.
 Penalties for violations range from a €206 fine to three months of imprisonment.
 The Italian military and law enforcement agencies were instructed to secure and implement the lockdown.

 Schools were closed in ten municipalities in Lombardy, one in Veneto and one in Emilia Romagna.
-All public events were cancelled and some commercial activities were halted or were allowed to resume only until 6 pm.
+All public events were cancelled and commercial activities open to the public were halted or were allowed to resume only until 6 pm.
 All religious services were cancelled.
 Regional train services to the most affected areas were suspended, with trains skipping stops at Codogno, Maleo and Casalpusterlengo stations.

 People with symptoms were advised to call the 112 emergency number, instead of going directly to hospitals, in an effort to limit the disease's spread.
 The Ministry of Health provided a website and a direct line (1500) from which people could obtain the latest updates and information, as well as report suspected cases.

 Educational trips to destinations in Italy and abroad were suspended.
 Universities in Lombardy, Veneto, Trentino-Alto Adige/Südtirol, Piedmont and Emilia-Romagna suspended all activities from 23 February until 1 March.

 On 22 February 2020, Prime Minister Giuseppe Conte suspended all sporting events in the regions of Lombardy and Veneto, which included three Serie A football matches in those regions, as well as one in Piedmont, that were to be played the following day.
 The following week, six Serie A matches were initially to be played behind closed doors, but all were later suspended, as were two Coppa Italia matches.

 Authorities in Veneto cancelled the last two days of the Carnival of Venice on 23 February.
 Authorities in Piedmont cancelled the last three days of the Carnival of Ivrea.